A guide to data governance principles and best practices

 • Checks-and-balances: When defining accountabilities, you should ensure there is a checks-and-balances system in place with people who collect, manage, or use data.

-• Change Management: Implement a system for controlling how data changes.
+• Change management: Implement a system for controlling how data changes.

 Regardless of your organization's goals, data stakeholders should ensure data policies are in alignment with their purpose.
 These principles may help stakeholders focus on what is important and prioritize accordingly.